cityofaustin/Residential-Permitting/_projects/shed/consult.md

 You likely received your survey when you purchased your home, if you purchased your home after 1980.
 If you didn’t or if you can’t locate it, try checking with your:

-* Home lender or title company from your original purchase,
+* Home lender or the title company from your original purchase,
 * Neighbors to find out where they got theirs,
-* Or, you can get a new survey.
-Find a surveyor through the [Texas Board of Professional Land Surveying](http;//txls.texas.gov).
+* Or, you can get a new survey from a surveyor.

+You can find a surveyor through the [The Texas Board of Professional Land Surveying](http://txls.texas.gov).

 ## 3. Draw a few simple sketches of your shed and property